do-community/cloud_haiku/_haikus/2022_MyFirstOpenSourceContribution.md

 author: Ekansh Gupta
 ---

-This is My First Open Source Contribution.

-What is Happening ?
+What is happening?
+I typed it in correctly
+My code does not work